Continuing Education Program

 In June of each licensure renewal year, PDA distributes a CE

 tracking folder to all active PDA member dentists.
 This folder helps members

 track the CE credits they have earned toward relicensure.

 PDA’s Environmental Issues Committee has developed a complimentary

 online CE PowerPoint for our members and their staff to use in order to

-demonstrate compliance with the dental law.
+demonstrate compliance with Department of Environmental Protection regulations requiring CE every four years.
 Upon review of the presentation,

 members and their staff will have the option to complete an online radiology

 quiz.
 Those that successfully complete the quiz will earn 2 CE credits in

 HIPAA 2013 Update Webinar: 1 CE credit